bluesky-social/atproto-website/content/specs/handle.md

 To synthesize other standards, and define “handle” syntax specifically:

-- the overall handle must contain only ASCII characters, and can be at most 253 characters long (in practice, handles may be restricted to a slightly shorter length)
+- The overall handle must contain only ASCII characters, and can be at most 253 characters long (in practice, handles may be restricted to a slightly shorter length)
-- the overall handle is split in to multiple segments (referred to as “labels” in standards documents), separated by ASCII periods (`.`)
+- The overall handle is split in to multiple segments (referred to as “labels” in standards documents), separated by ASCII periods (`.`)
-- no proceeding or trailing ASCII periods are allowed, and there must be at least two segments. that is, ”bare” top-level domains are not allowed as handles, even if valid “hostnames” and “DNS names”. and “tailing dot” syntax for DNS names is not allowed for handles
+- No proceeding or trailing ASCII periods are allowed, and there must be at least two segments.
+That is, ”bare” top-level domains are not allowed as handles, even if valid “hostnames” and “DNS names.”
+“Tailing dot” syntax for DNS names is not allowed for handles.
-- each segment must have at least 1 and at most 63 characters (not including the periods). the allowed characters are ASCII letters (`a-z`), digits (`0-9`), and hyphens (`-`)
+- Each segment must have at least 1 and at most 63 characters (not including the periods).
+The allowed characters are ASCII letters (`a-z`), digits (`0-9`), and hyphens (`-`).
-- segments can not start or end with a hyphen.
+- Segments can not start or end with a hyphen
-- the last segment (the “top level domain”) can not start with a numeric digit
+- The last segment (the “top level domain”) can not start with a numeric digit
-- handles are not case-sensitive, and should be normalized to lower-case (that is, normalize ASCII `A-Z` to `a-z`)
+- Handles are not case-sensitive, and should be normalized to lowercase (that is, normalize ASCII `A-Z` to `a-z`)

 To be explicit (the above rules already specify this), no whitespace, null bytes, joining characters, or other ASCII control characters are allowed in the handle, including as prefix/suffix.

-Modern “hostnames” (and thus handles) allow ASCII digits in most positions, with the exception that the last segment (top-level domain, TLD) can not start with a digit.
+Modern “hostnames” (and thus handles) allow ASCII digits in most positions, with the exception that the last segment (top-level domain, TLD) cannot start with a digit.

 IP addresses are not valid syntax: IPv4 addresses have a final segment starting with a digit, and IPv6 addresses are separated by colons (`:`).